jonhue/cv/cv.md

 `since 04/2020` **Data Engineer** at Uncountable
 <br/>
 Working with R&D teams to accelerate the development of new products.
-Building ML features for the Uncountable platform such as methods for outlier detection in a wide variety of customer data.
+Designing and building an algorithm to automatically detect outliers and bimodal distributions in a wide variety of customer data.
 Building models to identify promising compositions of ingredients and optimize for properties desired in the final product.

-`05/2020 - 12/2020` **Garbage Separation App** for City of Puchheim
+`06/2020 - 12/2020` **Garbage Separation App** for City of Puchheim
 <br/>
 Building an app focusing on interactive games designed to familiarize kids with garbage separation.
 Users are able to compete for prizes individually and in